 Controls and Variables – read experiment scenarios, identify controls

-Scientific Method Stories – identify steps of the scientific method used to solve a real world problem about patient illness (beriberi) and penicillin
+Scientific Method in Action – reading passage shows how the scientific method was used to solve real world problems (beriberi and penicillin discovery)

 Manipulated and Responding Variables – science fair project stories, identify key parts of the experiment